Ajay07pandey/T20_World_cup_Analysis/README.md

 The Data set I have downloaded from Kaggle having 4 Datasets.

+Data Transformation (Power Query)

 Now we will do Data Transformation with the help of PowerQuery.
-If we directly jumped into the dataset we will find errors later on and we have to again transform the data.

 1. **Players with Images**:
    a.
 This comprises information related to Players eg. Match Name, Batsman Name, Batting position, RUN, Out, NOT Out, 6s and 4s, Strike Rate, Out or not.